MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-at-function.md

 |-------|
 | 2017-05-14T12:00:00Z |

-In the following example bins are weekly and align to the start of Sunday June 6, 2017.
+In the following example, bins are weekly and align to the start of Sunday June 6, 2017.
 The example returns a bin aligned to Sundays.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAysoyswrUUjKzItPLNFISSxJLcnMTdUwMjA01zUw1TU0VzA0sDIysDIw0DPQ1FEwT9FRQFNkpmtgomAAUgFRpAkAjzZv9FIAAAA%3D" target="_blank">Run the query</a>